linuxserver-archive/Unraid-Nvidia-Plugin/README.md

 **Unraid NVIDIA**

-This plugin from linuxserver.io allows you to easily install a modified Unraid version with NVIDIA drivers compiled.
+This plugin from linuxserver.io allows you to easily install a modified Unraid version with Nvidia drivers compiled.